-With their distinctive eyes and boundless energy, Siberian Huskies are one of the most popular dog breeds in the world – ranking fourth in our 2019 analysis.
+With their distinctive eyes and boundless energy, Siberian Huskies are one of the most popular dog breeds in the world – ranking fifth in our 2022 analysis.

 In this edition of About The Breed, we’ll discover the roots of the Siberian Husky, look at the personality of the breed, and answer commonly asked questions.